william-c-fenton/odin-recipes/README.md

 This will be a very rudimentary webpage containing info about some recipes.

-The purpose of this project is to pracice HTML and basic website archeitecture.
+The purpose of this project is to practice HTML and basic website architecture.